TrustAIoT/Federated-IoT-bed/Readme .md

 Installation Scripts:

 **batmanInstall.sh:**
-Purpose: This script automates the installation of BATMAN-adv on your device.
+This script automates the installation of BATMAN-adv on your device.
 How it works: It downloads the necessary BATMAN-adv packages, compiles the source code (if needed), and installs the software on your device.
 This script ensures that all the required dependencies and configurations are set up correctly.
 Makefile:

 **Makefile:**
-Purpose: Used for building and installing BATMAN-adv from source code.
+Used for building and installing BATMAN-adv from source code.
 How it works: The Makefile contains a set of directives used by the make build automation tool to compile and install BATMAN-adv.
 Running make followed by sudo make install will compile the BATMAN-adv source code and install it on your system.
 Module Loading:

 **sudo modprobe batman-adv:**
-Purpose: This command loads the BATMAN-adv kernel module into the running kernel.
+This command loads the BATMAN-adv kernel module into the running kernel.
 How it works: The modprobe command is used to add or remove modules from the Linux kernel.
 By running sudo modprobe batman-adv, you ensure that the BATMAN-adv module is loaded and ready to handle network traffic on your device.

 ### wandb Directory: